bogzbonny/yeehaw/README.md

  - [Context](TODO) <- an object which can be found nearly everywhere
  - [DynVal](TODO) <- the basis for all layouts and sizes

+#### an important note of contexts
+The context provided always contains the size of the element.
+However during initialization, before the size of an element is known, the context fed in will be the parent context.
+This is confusing as heck and I hope to rectify this, possibly by providing both the parent-element size and size-for-the-element as options within the context.

 ### Objectives [WIP]

  - elements should presenting information as cleanly as possible